-"I ... well ... your sister ... she ... it's a beautiful name, by the way."
-Get out of that damned corner, Shadoe thought, but instead he shrugged, and asked, "Why are you here?
+"Yes.
+Your sister told me."
+He smiled.
+"It's a beautiful name, by the way."
+A few moments of strained silence stretched between them.
+"I was just wondering...why are you here?
 Did you need something?"
-"R-room $\dots$ I was...." she answered disjointedly, then pointed down the hall.
-"Look $\dots$ looking for room twenty-four."
+"R-Room...I was..." she began disjointedly, then pointed down the hall.
+"Look...looking for room twenty-four."
 "Yes, that's this room."
 She frowned.
-"No ... it's down...."
-"Here, I'll show you," he said, passing her very carefully so as not to frighten her, then reached out to open the door.
+"No...it's down-" "Here, I'll show you," he said, passing her very carefully so as not to frighten her, then reached out to open the door.
 "See?" he said, indicating to the number.
 "Twenty-four right there on the door."
 When she didn't say anything, he thought maybe she was illiterate.
 "You can read," he asked softly, "can't you?"
-She looked at him, feeling a twinge of anger overtake her.
-It was clear that he thought she was stupid.
 Suddenly her fear turned to the familiar stab of rebellion.
-"Yes, I can read," she spat, then turned and picked up his tray from the table in the hall, brought it in and set it down loudly on the credenza in the entryway.
+"Yes, I can read," she spat, then turned and picked up his tray from the table in the hall, brought it in, and set it down loudly on the credenza in the entryway.
 "Oh yes, the coffee," he said, smiling.

 "I thought..." she began, her voice faltering.
-Then lifting her trembling chin, she forced herself to try again.
-"I just ...
-I thought this room was empty."
+Then, lifting her trembling chin, she forced herself to try again.
+"I just...I thought this room was empty."
 "That's probably because I just arrived this morning."
-He looked at her for a moment, wondering why she was so frightened.
-"Are you all right?" he asked, reaching out to touch her.
-She recoiled, but he caught her hand.
+When he reached out to touch her she recoiled, but he caught her hand.
 "You don't have to be frightened."
 Seeing her hand in his, her eyes lifted and met his.
 Their green glow was breathtaking.
 She didn't know what a swoon felt like, but believed the weak feeling in her knees must be close.
-He was so big, she thought, and strong.
-He towered over her.
-What would it be like to ... she was ashamed of the pictures that were forming in her mind.
+He's so big and strong.
+What would it be like to...

+She was ashamed of the pictures that formed in her mind.
 "I have to go," she whispered, and began backing away, then turned and reached for the doorknob.
 "Wait!"
 She stopped dead still and turned around slowly.
-She kept her head lowered, her eyes angling up toward him suspiciously.
+She kept her head lowered, her frightened gaze angling up at him.
 He reached over, picked a bill up off the dresser, and extended it toward her.
 "This is for you."
-She stood looking at the bill as if she didn't know what it was.
-Then she looked up at him as if waiting for his permission to take it.
-When she saw him nod and smile, she reached out and snatched it out of his hand and quickly turned away.
 She looked at it, smelled it, then folded it gently.

 He watched her curious behavior, then spoke.
 "It's customary to tip good service.
 I'm sure you know that."
 She turned her head, cutting her eyes back at him suspiciously while pulling at the top of her dress to deposit the bill beneath the tight binding that Lucretia made her wear.
-To her surprise the binding snapped, and her breasts ballooned before the man's eyes.
-"Ohhh!" she screamed, holding her breasts as if they were going to fall out.
+To her surprise the binding snapped, and her breasts ballooned before Shadoe's eyes.
+"Oh!" she screamed, holding her breasts as if they were going to fall out.
 Shadoe's mouth and eyes widened in shock.
-"Oh, my God!" he cried, seeing the little girl in the shapeless dresses and dirty feet suddenly turn into a woman ... a full blown woman.
+"Oh, my God!" he cried, seeing the little girl in the shapeless dresses and dirty feet suddenly turn into a woman-a full blown woman.
 Julita stood in a crouch, folding her arms over her full breasts as if she were standing naked before him.
 With her eyes wide with fear, she turned and darted for the door.
 "Please," Shadoe said, reaching out.
 "I wish you wouldn't go.
 Would you like some coffee?" he asked stupidly, looking at her mask and wondering what other things she may be hiding.
 "Can you drink through that thing?" he asked curiously, then reached out and took the edge.
-"Here, let's take it...."
-"No!" she yelled, then turned, yanked the door open and darted through it.
+"Here, let's take it-" "No!" she yelled, then turned, yanked the door open and darted through it.